ArunPrakashG/SystemTimeSync/README.md

 * Wait for few moments for the script to complete its execution.
 * Once its done, u can see a confirmation message stating if the service is successfully installed or not.
 If it fails, you might have a corrupt download or the directory isn't correct.
 * Thats it!

+## Uninstallation

+* Just run the uninstall.bat as adminstrator!